fivdi/onoff/README.md

 development that do not provide access to GPIOs.

 This is a static property and should be accessed as `Gpio.accessible`.

+##### static HIGH / LOW
+The static values of High and Low are exported on the `Gpio` object to provide consistent way for consuming application to test against, or use during `write` operations.

+These should be used in place of hardcoded `1` and `0` values (as per most lint rules).

 ### Synchronous API